Côn Đảo Prison: Vietnam War

 During the Vietnam War, the prison was used to hold political prisoners and prisoners of war.
 In July 1970, two U.S. Congressional representatives, Augustus Hawkins and William Anderson, visited the prison.
 They were accompanied by Tom Harkin (then an aide), translator Don Luce, and USAID Office of Public Safety Director Frank Walton.
 When the delegation arrived at the prison, they departed from the planned tour, guided by a map drawn by a former detainee.
 The map led to the door of a building, which was opened from the inside by a guard when he heard the people outside the door talking.
 Inside they found prisoners were being shackled within cramped "tiger cages".
 Prisoners began crying out for water when the delegation walked in.
 They had sores and bruises, and some were mutilated.
 Harkin took photos of the scene.
 The photos were published in Life magazine on 17 July 1970.

 Tiger cage

-Tiger cage is the name of the prison constructed by the French.
+Tiger cage (Vietnamese: Chuồng cọp) is the name of the prison constructed by the French.
 The Republic of Vietnam took control of the cage in order to detain Viet Minh political prisoners, the Liberation Army of South Vietnam and people who fought against France and America during the war era.